 What's lost in the kudos behind our investments in the sector was how it all started-quietly.
-We initiated our portfolio's position in Hensoldt, the German defense electronics company, in Q2 2021, almost four years ago.
-We certainly didn't have a crystal ball telling us a war was about to start in Ukraine less than a year later.
+We initiated our portfolio's position in Hensoldt, the German defense electronics company, at the inception of the fund in May 2022.
+We had been following the name for many years, and our thesis on the company had nothing to do with the war that ended up starting in Ukraine.
 Our thesis on Hensoldt back then was utterly boring.
 In other words, it was business as usual for us-we bought it because the company satisfied all four of our key criteria.
-It was trading at not much more than 10X P/E. Whereas these days, we keep getting asked about the opportunities we see in European defense, and we vividly remember most people could not have cared less about our new "exposure" to the space four years ago.
+Whereas these days, we keep getting asked about the opportunities we see in European defense, and we vividly remember most people could not have cared less about our new "exposure" to the space when we were first getting involved.
 Some more ESG-conscious investors even questioned our sanity.
 Times certainly have changed.